Chart Color Schemes

 Wavell Heights has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 28 projects that could affect the region.
-Notable initiatives include Cross River Rail, The Prince Charles Hospital Expansion, Brisbane Housing Company - Chermside Development, and Chermside Westfield Expansion & Redevelopment (Stage 2).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 28 projects likely impacting the area.
+Notable ones are Cross River Rail, The Prince Charles Hospital Expansion, Brisbane Housing Company - Chermside Development, and Chermside Westfield Expansion & Redevelopment (Stage 2).
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.